 Is Teeth Whitening Worth It?
 Ask a Sharonville Dentist

-Through no fault of our own, we aren’t all born with perfect smiles.
-Teeth can be irregular.
-Lifestyle choices like smoking, wine or coffee drinking can also discolor the teeth.
-Fortunately, teeth whitening can restore your teeth to their original pearly beauty.
-Renew your self-confidence, find new success at work, rekindle your love life.
+Frown got you down?
+Unfortunately, we can’t all be born with perfect smiles.
+Lifestyle choices like smoking, wine or coffee drinking can discolor the teeth.
+The good news is that teeth whitening can restore your teeth to their original pearly beauty.
+Renew your self-confidence, find new success at work, and rekindle your love life.
 We can help you rediscover your beautiful smile again.

 Your cavities will first need to be completely filled before the whitening process.
 Otherwise, the teeth whitening chemicals can pass through the decay and damage the inner parts of your tooth.
 Your Cincinnati or Sharonville dentist will then photograph the teeth in order to map the progress of the treatment.